WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ---

-Additional node types may also be used:
+Additional node types may also be used.
+These JSON nodes will be described in another chapter.

 - `choice`: presents multiple selectable options to the user
 - `routing_tool`: executes an action whose result immediately determines the next route
 - `data_tool`: executes an action that returns variables or data, and may be followed by a `branch` node that evaluates the returned results.

-This JSON variable can be stored externally, for example in a database or in Webex Connect, and retrieved through an action call.
+This JSON variable representing the execution graph can be stored externally, for example in a database or in Webex Connect, and retrieved through an action.

 For instance, if the variable is stored in Webex Connect, an action such as [request_instructions] can be created to retrieve it.